SarangDeshmukh7/Learn-Python/README.md

 ### Table of content:
-- Exercise_1- Genral python examples from basics.
+- Exercise_1- Random python examples from basics.
 - Exercise_2- Create matrix game board.
 - Exercise_3- Track a birthday of your friend.
 - Exercise_4- Guess a name until the player gets the word.